Master of Science in Management (MSc)

 Program structure

 This Master of Science is a 45-credit applied research program consisting of both course work (seminars) and a thesis.
-Full-time students can complete the program in two years, while part-time students can complete it in three to four years.
+Full-time students take three or four courses per term and complete the program in two years, while part-time students take one or two courses per term and can complete it in three to four years.
 International students must pursue studies on a full-time basis.
 Most course work is completed in the first half of the program, while the thesis is completed in the second half.

 YEAR 1